 ACADEMIC STANDING COLLEGE CRITERIA FEEDBACK/ADVICE Good Standing You must have a cumulative GPA of at least 2.0 to graduate from any program.
 Congratulations!
 You are in good academic standing.
-Academic Probation If your cumulative GPA falls below 2.0 during a semester, you are on Academic Probation.
-To register for the subsequent semester, you will be required to communicate with a OneStop advisor.
-If you attain a 2.0 GPA during the probationary semester, but your cumulative GPA is still below a 2.0, you will remain on academic probation.
+Academic Probation If your cumulative GPA falls below 2.0 during a semester, you are on Academic Probation If you attain a 2.0 GPA during the probationary semester, but your cumulative GPA is still below a 2.0, you will remain on academic probation.
 Academic Suspension If you fail all credit-bearing courses for the first semester OR you earn a semester GPA below 2.0 while on academic probation, you are on Academic Suspension.
 Consideration for re-enrollment will be given only after both of the following have been met: 1.
 An absence of at least one semester and 2.
-Approval of petition for re-enrollment by the Vice President/Director of Student Affairs.
+Approval of petition for re-enrollment by the Director of Student Affairs.
 If you are living in Baker College housing at the time of Academic Suspension, you must reapply to be considered for readmission to College housing.

-Academic Dismissal If you fail to earn a 2.0 GPA and you were previously suspended, you are Academically Dismissed.
-You must not attend classes at Baker College for four years.
-You must then reapply for and be granted academic amnesty.
+Academic If you fail to earn a You must not attend classes at Baker College Dismissal cumulative 2.0 GPA and for four years.
+You must then reapply for and you were previously be granted academic amnesty. suspended during any prior semester, you are Academically Dismissed.